 Executive Summary

 Take Note Paperie is a new small sized custom printing service located in an upscale neighborhood on the west side of Conway, AR.
 Take Note’s focus will be on creating custom, quality products for its customers.
-This focus will not only keep the tastes of the customer in mind, but also allow for quick turnaround time as most of the printing will be in-house.
+This focus will not only keep the tastes of the customer in mind, but also allow for quick turnaround time as most of the printing will be completed in-house.
 In addition, Take Note Paperie plans to expand and grow with customer needs in order to provide the latest trends in custom printing.

 Services